MPI-IS/MYND/Android/README.md

 This is the Android version of Mynd.

+## Motivation for Mynd
+We aim for people to perform EEG experiments without any assistance of an experimenter.
+Participants must be given instructions on how to perform the experiment, i.e., how to use the headband and how to behave during recording.
+In a nutshell, the app needs to accomplish all tasks usually done by an experimenter.

+## Features: For Subjects
+MYND provides a user-interface that lets subjects:
+- establish a connection with a consumer-grade EEG (currently the Muse EEG headband)
+- fit the headset by using a real-time feedback algorithm on signal quality
+- record neurophysiological data in self-paced studies
+- transfer the data to a server

+No internet connection required: data processing, storage, and experiment progression are managed on-device

+## Features: For Scientists and Developers
+Scientists and developers can easily extend the MYND application and use it to run large-scale studies.
+- The flexible language Kotlin allows for concise and clean code
+- bluetooth connection to the headband is managed by the libmuse library -- no need to comprehend underlying protocol.
+- multi language support is easily extendable to further languages

 ## Setup

 Mynd can connect to a WebDav Server for storing experimental data.